ajs-voices/once-upon-a-dream/scenes/009-text-message.md

 _You tired?_

 Unknown Number: _Never for you.
-Butyeah  long day.
+But yeah  long day.
 And another one tomorrow._

 _Covering again for your dad?_